Print this page

 ●Append all pages: Either overwrites new pages data fields in documents or overwrites fields for documents in the import data set.

-10.On the Levels page, set the levels into which Ringtail will import documents.
+10.On the Levels page, set the levels into which the application imports documents.
 By default, the maximum number of documents is 1,000 per level, but this is configurable.
-When the number of imported documents exceeds the set value, Ringtail creates additional levels at the same depth, and appends each level with a number.
-For example, Level_0001, Level_0002.
-Ringtail truncates level names that are longer than 20 characters.
+When the number of imported documents exceeds the set value, the application creates additional levels at the same depth, and appends each level with a number, for example, Level_0001, Level_0002.
+The application truncates level names that are longer than 20 characters.

 a.To set the maximum number of documents per level, in the Max documents per level list, select a number.